 In doing so, you are allowing them a voice within your company and establishing how important their work is to your company.
 Giving them the option to set daily check ins allows them to have a voice within your business.

 Communicate Your Preference to Receive Daily Check Ins

-Some business owners have different preferences when it comes to the check-ins of their workers.
-Which platform is easier to send and receive these messages and updates from your workers?
+Some business owners have different preferences when it comes to check-ins with workers.
+Which platform is easier to send and receive these messages and updates from workers?